About Us

 BTU’s History

-It was upgraded to a University in April, 2020 by the Technical Universities amendment Act 2020 (Act 1016).
+In April 2020, the school was converted to a Technical University by the Technical Universities amendment Act 2020 (Act 1016).

-The University now runs over thirty-five (35) different tertiary programmes of MSc, BSc, BTech, HND and Dipolma curricula in five (5) Schools, i.e School of Business and Management Studies, School of Applied Science and Arts, School of Built Environment, School of Agriculture and School of Engineering.
-The Master of Science programmes are run by the School of Graduate Studies.
+The University now runs over twenty-five (25) different tertiary programmes of BTech, HND and Dipolma curricula in five (5) Schools, i.e School of Business and Management Studies, School of Applied Science and Arts, School of Built Environment, School of Agriculture and School of Engineering.

 Ecological Agriculture is the niche area of the University.
-The University has industrial partnerships with the Ministry of Agriculture, the Savanah Agriculture Research Institute (SARI), and the Skills Development Fund (SDF) to improve agriculture in the savannah region of Ghana. and institutional collaborations with the University of Ouagadougou, Burkina Faso, the Apidon Academy of Science, Burkina Faso, the Universite Ouaga 1, the University of Maryland, Eastern Shore, USA, the Ashesi University, among others.
+This has made the university to build industrial partnerships with the Ministry of Agriculture, the Savanah Agriculture Research Institute (SARI), and the Skills Development Fund (SDF) to improve agriculture in the savannah region of Ghana.

 Our Vision

-The vision of the University is to become a preferred technical university with innovative academic programmes producing graduates equipped with new technological skills for sustainable development.
+The vision of the University is to become a preferred technical university for developing and disseminating new technologies and innovations through teaching, learning, research and community service for sustainable development

 Our Mission

-The mission of the university is to provide career-focused education, applying state-of-the-art laboratories and workshops for teaching, practical training, applied research, sustainable agricultural and entrepreneurship development in a conducive environment.
+The mission of the university is to provide career-focused education, applying state-of-the-art laboratories and workshops for practical training, applied research and entrepreneurship development in a conducive environment.

 Core Values